 There will be two ways to access the Hillcrest corridor from Downtown.
-The first is a shared use path on the east side of Hillcrest Drive that begins at W Broad Street Downtown and continues north before transitioning to an off-street path just south of Marakanda Trail.
+The first is a shared use path on the east side of Hillcrest Drive that begins at W Broad Street Downtown and continues north before transitioning to an off-street path south of Marakanda Trail.
 The corridor will require grading and in some places small retaining walls may be necessary to build up additional width for the trail.
 Right-of-way acquisition will be minimal.
-There is limited space between Sugar Crest Drive and the utility easement, where the buffer has been minimized or eliminated in that area.
+Space is limited between Sugar Crest Drive and the utility easement, where the buffer has been minimized or eliminated.

 There will also be an option to cross SR 20 using a planned pedestrian and bicycle bridge near the E Center.
-Another path will head north from the bridge through what is currently mostly undeveloped property and reconvene with Hillcrest Drive east of Sugar Crest Road.
+Another path will head north from the bridge through what is currently mostly undeveloped property and reconnect with Hillcrest Drive east of Sugar Crest Drive.
 Most of the off-street route shown in Figure 15 follows County pipeline easements.
 Coordination with property owners and limited acquisition may be required.
 Where the path transitions to an off-street condition near the Sugar Hill Overlook community, right-of-way acquisition will be needed until the trail reaches the City-owned parcels near Richland Creek.
-A wooden fence will be installed on the residential side of the off-street path for added privacy.
+A fence should be designed and installed on the residential side of the off-street path for added privacy.
 Portions of the path approaching Richland Creek will be a boardwalk due to topography.
+The precise location of the path will be determined in the design phase after survey is completed, but effort will be taken to avoid and preserve mature trees.